Inityx/os-helpers/README.md

     user@os-class:~$
 ```

-You can automatically generate this structure using the command
+You can automatically generate this structure using

 ```sh
     for i in $(seq 1 5); do